 Whether it’s investing in the right software, supplying quality leads, or providing ongoing development training, the right tools are crucial in creating success and growth for an account executive.
 Studies show that continuous training increases net sales by at least 50%, so the investment in training pays off in the long run.

 Proper coaching tools are crucial for providing guidance and direction for any new account executive.
 Live Call coaching is a great way to listen in on sales calls and provide guidance in real time to help accelerate development.
-Conversation Intelligence allows leaders to create recording libraries of “best practice” clips from calls for new reps to refrence.
+Conversation Intelligence allows leaders to create recording libraries of “best practice” clips from calls for new reps to reference.

 4. Provide Reasonable and Challenging Goals